-Heat 1 tablespoon oil over medium-high heat in a large saucepan or dutch oven.
+Heat 1 tablespoon vegetable oil over medium-high heat in a large saucepan or dutch oven.

-When oil is very hot, add onion, garlic, ginger, and green chili; fry well until deep golden brown.
+When oil is very hot, add 1 ½ cups onions, 1 tablespoon garlic, 1 tablespoon ginger, and ½ jalapeno pepper; fry well until deep golden brown.
 Lower the heat if necessary, to make sure onions caramelize and don’t burn.
 Stir frequently.

-Add tomato paste mixed with a tablespoon of water or broth and fry, stirring frequently.
+Add 2 tablespoon tomato paste mixed with a tablespoon of water or broth and fry, stirring frequently.

 Cook until the oil separates and the mixture becomes paste-like, about 5 minutes.
 If the mixture starts sticking to the bottom of the pan, add a bit of hot water to deglaze.
 Reduce heat to medium low.

-Stir in coriander, cumin, turmeric, chili powder, fennel powder (if using), black pepper, salt.
+Stir in 1 tablespoon coriander powder, 1 teaspoon cumin powder, ½ teaspoon turmeric powder, ½ teaspoon Kashmiri chili powder, ¼ teaspoon fennel powder (if using), ½ teaspoon black pepper powder, 1 teaspoon salt.
 Saute briefly till fragrant, about 20 seconds.

 Increase heat to medium-high and add beef.
-Saute the beef until the beef is no longer pink.
+Saute the 1 ¼ lb ground beef until the beef is no longer pink.
 If needed, stir in a few tablespoons of hot water to keep the food from burning or sticking to the bottom.

-Add the frozen peas, lower heat to medium low, cover, and simmer for 10 minutes.
+Add the 12 oz frozen peas, lower heat to medium low, cover, and simmer for 10 minutes.

-Remove from heat and stir in chopped cilantro.
+Remove from heat and stir in ¼ cup cilantro.

 Potato Topping

-Heat 1 tablespoon oil over medium-high heat in a small saucepan.
+Heat 1 tablespoon vegetable oil over medium-high heat in a small saucepan.

-When the oil is very hot, add the onion, garlic, ginger, and chili pepper.
+When the oil is very hot, add the ½ cup onion, 2 teaspoon garlic, 1 teaspoon ginger, and ½ jalapeno pepper.
 Saute until the onions are softened.
 Lower the heat to medium-low.

-Stir in the turmeric, chili powder, salt, and black pepper.
+Stir in the ¼ teaspoon turmeric powder, ¼ teaspoon Kashmiri chili powder, ½ teaspoon salt, and ¼ teaspoon black pepper powder.
 Saute briefly till fragrant, about 20 seconds.
 Set aside.

 To cook the potatoes in the Instant Pot: Add 1 cup water to the Instant Pot.
-Place a steamer basket in the Instant Pot, and add the potatoes to the basket.
+Place a steamer basket in the Instant Pot, and add the 1 ½ lbs Yukon gold potatoes to the basket.
 Close the lid and pressure cook on high pressure for 5 minutes with a 10 minute natural release.

 To cook the potatoes on the stove: Add them to a large saucepan and add enough cold water to cover them by an inch.
 Heat the pan on high heat and bring to a boil.
 Reduce the heat to medium and cook for about 15 minutes or until the potatoes are fork tender.
 Drain the potatoes.